Vyral/base-template/_posts/2024-12-19-how-do-you-know-if-a-cash-offer-on-your-home-is-legitimate.md

 {% include excerpt.html %}

 Is that cash offer for your home legitimate?
 I know how tempting it can be to accept a large cash offer, especially in a letter or even a check claiming something like “$1.2 Million Cash Offer” or “No-Hassle, Cash Sale.”
-It sounds like an opportunity you can't pass up, right?
+It sounds like an opportunity you can’t pass up, right?
 But before you get too excited and decide, I recommend taking a step back to carefully consider the offer.

 To help you determine if the cash offer is legitimate, let me walk you through what these offers really mean and what potential motives might be behind them.